HACC2016/cutieoranges/README.md

 ## Basic Usage
 * [Install Meteor](https://www.meteor.com/install)

-* Download the latest version of the application at: https://github.com/CutieOranges/FarmersMarket
+* Download the latest version of the application at [Cutie Oranges](https://github.com/CutieOranges/FarmersMarket)

 * In the app directory of the project, invoke Meteor:
 ```